PageRank, Parcoursup and other Moral Machines

 Little method for understanding information theories and their effects

 The theories themselves are not neutral.
 They are not developed in an ethereal world; they do not search for a Platonic truth; they come from a culture, a moral system, a set of beliefs about what the world is or should be.
 We find them somehow “embodied” as Moral Machines in the Technological System.
 Their use in turn modifies our beliefs.
-The spiral of progress unfolds:
+The spiral of “progress” unfolds, as illustrated by the example of PageRank:

 Machine PageRank